piday4fun/mqtt_servo_ctrl/README.md

 # MQTT servo control

-Read interval from MQTT servo and move servo according to the value.
+Reads interval from MQTT servo and moves servo according to the value.
 Uses smart servo from MemeRobotics.

 ## 1. mqtt_client